cyevgeniy/evg.moe/content/posts/zod-validation.md

 the result of validation relies on **another field's value**), the [`refine()`](https://zod.dev/?id=refine) method is used.
 Its first argument is a function that accepts the whole schema as a parameter, and _the truthiness of its result_ leads to passing the validation.
-The second parameter is settings - we set an error message and error path.
+The second parameter is settings - we set the error message and and the error's path.

+This line returns `true` if the `sameFlag` is true, or returns the result of email validation, which is done by regular expression.
+I've grabbed this regex from zod's source code, by the way:

 ```
-return validationResult.success ? undefined : validationResult.error.format()
+return val.sameEmail || (val.workEmail ? emailRegex.test(val.workEmail) : false)
 ```

-This line returns true if the `sameFlag` is true, or returns the result of email validation, which is done with regular expression (I've grabbed this regex from zod's source code):

 ### Run validation

 First of all, we need zod itself:

 ```
 npm i zod